Culture of East Germany: Literature

 Any text published in the GDR was governmentally controlled.

+Erich Honecker coined the term Leseland DDR (Reading Nation GDR) in 1981.

 Press

 The main newspaper was Neues Deutschland, the official newspaper of the Socialist Unity Party of Germany (SED).
 The official newspaper of the Free German Youth was Junge Welt.

 Das Magazin survived the unification of Germany.

 The Soviet magazine Sputnik in German was considered too liberal for GDR in 1988.